Part Two: five things your audience might be thinking during your pitch

 The single biggest word I hear these days is integration.
 It's always impressive if you can show you're going to help the client bring together all of the various activities they may be investing in.
 If you're only offering one service, it's crucial to demonstrate that you're compatible with other agencies and won't cause any rifts.

 You should show that you can 'almost be a little bit of the glue' that brings the different channels together.
 Essentially, if you can instil confidence in your panel, you're going to be in with a bigger chance of winning.

 A serious curveball could come in the form of a cut-throat panel member with little-to-no time to give you.
 A straightforward way to get around this is to make sure you prepare two presentations.
 Rather than getting flustered and trying to decide which part of your eighty-slide deck you need to get to, you can say 'that's fine, I've got another presentation here which is five slides long.'
 These five slides should aim to:

 - concisely prove that you know what you're talking about

 - display your understanding of what you're being asked to accomplish

 - demonstrate how you're going to achieve this

 - talk numbers and how much this investment is worth for the client

-Undoubtedly, you’d want to be respected, empathised with, and ultimately impressed.
-Knowing exactly what the panel is thinking will never be fully achievable, but the closer you get to understanding their motivations and desires, the closer you will be to winning that pitch.
+Undoubtedly, you'd want to be respected, empathised with, and ultimately impressed.
+Knowing what the panel is thinking will never be entirely achievable.
+Still, the closer you get to understanding their motivations and desires, the closer you will be to winning that pitch.